Monthly Archives: November 2009

 Daniel Sickles: Adulterer, Murderer, and Eccentric

-Had a great couple of days in Gettysburg.
-I highly recommend checking it out in the next few months: no lines, plenty of room to stretch out and explore the battlefield and the amazing Visitor Center at your own pace.
-I learned a ton about this battle, which I shamefully knew little about.
-Perhaps the most interesting Gettysburg character I learned about was Major General Daniel Sickles, who nearly cost the Feds the victory with a foolhardy and movement of troops on Day 2 of the three day battle.
+Perhaps the most interesting Gettysburg character I learned about when I went there in 2009 was Major General Daniel Sickles, who nearly cost the Feds the victory with a foolhardy and movement of troops on Day 2 of the three day battle.

 But his fascinating story begins before Gettysburg.
 He was a lawyer and later a New York Senator.
 He married a 15 year old named Teresa Bagioli when he was 33 and cheated on her with hookers regularly.
 She responded by carrying on an affair with Phillip Barton Key, son of Francis Scott Key.
 Sickles hunted down Key, who at the time was district attorney for Washington, D.C., and shot and killed him directly across the street from the White House in February of 1859.
 Sickles was arrested a few hours later.
 His lawyers, led by future Secretary of War Edwin Stanton, encouraged him to plead temporary insanity, and he said that his wife’s infidelity had caused him to temporarily lose his mind.
 It was the first time the temporary insanity defense had ever been used in the United States, and it worked.
 Sickles was acquitted of all charges.